agroal/pgagroal/doc/CONFIGURATION.md

 ## Server section

+Each section with a name different from `pgagroal` will be treated as an host section.
+There can be up to `64` host sections, each with an unique name and different combination of `host` and `port` settings, otherwise the pooler will complain about duplicated server configuration.

 | Property | Default | Unit | Required | Description |
 |----------|---------|------|----------|-------------|
 | host | | String | Yes | The address of the PostgreSQL instance |